Q & A

 How and when do I remove the crystal from the bottom of my candle?

-Some of our candles have a crystal at the bottom, which is supercharged with your intention.
+Most of our candles have a crystal at the bottom, which is supercharged with your intention.
 When the wax has melted around the crystal (approximately when there is 1" of wax remaining) you can remove it by taking a spoon and scooping it out.
 Be careful as the crystal will be extremely hot.
 Run the crystal under hot water to remove any excess wax.
 Running the crystal under water will also cleanse it for future spell work or meditation.

 What do I do with the crystal after I remove it from my candle?